Frequently asked questions about wildfire risk assessments.

 Where can I find the technical methodology for the Wildfire Model?

-You can find the full detailed methodology here.
-There is also a simplified version of the methodology here.
+You can find the full detailed flood methodology on the Risk Factor website.

 What is the difference between my property’s Fire Factor and its vulnerability?